It’s easy to fear the unknown. It’s easy to fear those who are different from us, who practice different religions or represent different cultures.

 You can also encourage your Muslim neighbors by cultivating a culture of love around you.
 Change the atmosphere in your community.
 Be the one to cut off racist jokes or rants that paint all Muslims with a wide, negative brush.
 We each have so much influence on the collective culture of our communities.

 3. Feast with them!

 Inclusive feasts are happening in many cities around the world.
-The Ramadan Tent Project is a great one to check out if you happen to live in the UK or Turkey.
+The Ramadan Tent Project is a great one to check out if you happen to live in the UK.